 In 2020, FourKites introduced Dynamic Yard to the market as the next generation of yard management solutions.
 For the first time, Dynamic Yard extends visibility beyond the chain link fence of the yard.
-Unlike traditional providers that specialize in one aspect of supply chain visibility, FourKites offers industry-leading YMS capabilities, in-transit predictive visibility and analytics so that you can proactively manage every aspect of your operations.
-Track your goods from point of origin all the way to destination.
+Unlike traditional yard management solutions that show you only what’s in your yard, FourKites combines industry-leading YMS capabilities with in-transit predictive visibility and analytics so that you can proactively manage every aspect of your yard operations.
+With Dynamic Yard, you can track your goods from point of origin all the way to destination, and everything in between.

-Now, facilities can be managed proactively and dynamically, enterprise-wide.
-Mobile accessibility enables gate guards with the ability to streamline check in/out using mobile solutions, allowing them to leave the physical vicinity of the gate house.
+Now, facilities can be managed proactively and dynamically, enterprise-wide — and with a completely touch-free experience from truck arrival to departure.
+Mobile accessibility gives gate guards access to documents for check in/out purposes, and allows them to leave the physical vicinity of the gate house.
 Additionally, FourKites’ CarrierLink mobile app ensures that small carriers and owner/operators have access to the single source for load documentation.

 FourKites’ Dynamic Yard could become a game-changing solution for us.
 Our existing YMS is limited when it comes to understanding the real-time status of our freight.
 FourKites took the opportunity to work with us to understand our need to optimize operations based on tracking and predictive ETA data.
-Dynamic Yard…could be a real breakthrough that enables cost savings and significant gains in efficiency.
+Dynamic Yard and its integration with FourKites’ visibility platform could be a real breakthrough that enables cost savings and significant gains in efficiency.

 – Belinda Biddle, Customer Experience Manager, Transportation, GE Appliances